Take the ISO 13485 course exam and get the

 What is MDR certification?

-In order for medical devices to be certified, your company must implement a Quality Management System (QMS).
-Many companies use ISO 13485 as a way to implement this QMS, as this is the only QMS standard on the EU harmonized lists, and therefore it is the best way to implement the QMS as it relates to the MDR EU regulation.
+Many companies use ISO 13485 as a way to implement this QMS, as this is the only QMS standard on the EU harmonized lists; therefore, it is the best way to implement the QMS as it relates to the EU MDR.
+The purpose of MDR certification is to enhance patient safety and improve the overall quality of medical devices available in the EU market.
+It ensures that medical devices are designed, manufactured, and used in a way that minimizes risks and maximizes benefits for patients.

 MDR technical maps